📌 The 30-Second Version

 This is the most insidious variant because it specifically targets buyers who have learned the verified-callback rule but execute it incorrectly — calling the number provided in the email instead of a number obtained independently.
 CertifID's 2024 report measured "$500 million" of all 2024 IC3 losses attributable to real-estate wire fraud, much of it from victims who believed they had verified.
 The Silicon Valley executive who lost $400,000 in mid-2024 (CNBC, July 2024) had checked the email signature, checked the domain, and called the number on the email.
 The number went to a call center the scammer operated.

-The defense is the version of the verified-callback rule that uses a number obtained independently of the deal.
-The phone number must come from the title company's or law firm's main website — not from any email, document, or business card delivered through the deal channel.
-Write the number down on day one.
+So how do you verify a verification?
+The phone number itself has to come from outside the deal channel.
+Get the title company's or law firm's main number from the firm's official website — not from any email, document, or business card delivered through the deal.
+Write it down on day one.
 Tape it to the inside of the transaction folder.
 Use that number, no other.
 If the email says "call to verify at this number," the email number is the scam.
+The Silicon Valley executive who lost $400,000 had checked the email signature, checked the domain, and called the number on the email — every box checked, every box checked wrong.

 Red Flags